We've compiled a list of some of the best walks around the Hampshire city of Winchester.

 Use the filter to show walks of a certain type such as woods, reservoirs, hills, long distance, country parks, canals and rivers.

-In the spring walkers flock to the beautiful bluebell woods in Winchester.
+In the spring walkers flock to the beautiful bluebell woods in the Winchester area.
 Click the 'Woodland' button below to see these.

 Use the links to view full route information including elevation profiles, interactive maps and GPS downloads.